xtianbetz/imx-bsp-bootstrap/README.md

 mkdir -p ../sources/meta-imx6example/conf
 ```

-Use your favorite text editor (vim/nano/emacs/etc) to create and edit the
+Use your favorite text editor (vim/nano/emacs/etc) to create and edit
 a new layer.conf file:

 ```
 $YOUR_FAVORITE_EDITOR ../sources/meta-imx6example/conf/layer.conf
 ```

-The layer.conf file should have contents that looks like this:
+The layer.conf file should have the following contents:

 ```
 # We have a conf and classes directory, add to BBPATH